Felly Bull

 • salt and freshly ground black pepper

-• 500g new potatoes, sliced lengthways
+• 500g new potatoes, halved lengthways

 • 1 large red onion, halved and each half cut into 6 wedges (keep the root intact)